 In Heroes of Might and Magic II, Roland won the war against his brother, Archibald, and was crowned King of Enroth.
 Archibald was turned to stone, and put away in the royal castle.
 This game takes place several years after the war.
 Some creatures has invaded the world of Enroth, the people of the land refer to these creatures as Devils.
 King Roland set out with an army to investigate these creatures and the disappearance of Lord Kilburn.
 His army encounters the devils and pushes them back first, but they are overwhelmed later.
 His army is destroyed and the King is taken prisoner by the devils.
 Meanwhile, Queen Catherine has been recalled to her homeland Erathia to attend her father's funeral.
 This leaves their son, Nicolai Ironfist, just a young boy, to sit on the throne of Enroth.

 The story of our brave adventurers begin in the town of Sweet Water, in the north-west of Enroth.
 The town is where the Devils landed, and our heroes are surrounded by the devil army, which is led by the King of the devils.
 As a red dragon swoops down to attack the heroes, they dive into a well to escape.
 In some caves under the town, they encounter Falagar who will train them so they are better suited to stand against the devils.
-With his magic, they escape Sweet Water and is transported to the southwest of Enroth, to the town of New Sorpigal.
+With his magic, they escape Sweet Water and is transported to the southeast of Enroth, to the town of New Sorpigal.
 Here they come upon an abandoned goblin camp where they find some letters from King Roland to his wife, and a letter from the King of the Devils, Zenofex, to a traitor named Sulman.
 Sulman was apparently the one who betrayed Roland's expedition and ensured that the Devils managed to defeat them.
 Sulman appeared to have died at the hands of a band of goblins.
 These letters were the first clue to what happened to the King.
 The party sought out Regent Wilbur Humphrey, who rules the kingdom since the prince is too young, and delivered the letters to him.
 He urges the party to find out what happened to Lord Kilburn.
 While in Castle Ironfist, the party visits the Seer, who tells them that they need to perform tasks for all the lords of Enroth, so they can gain access to the Oracle in the town of Free Haven.

 The party proceeds to visit all the lords of the land and do their tasks.
 They find that Lord Kilburn was killed by werewolves, and they also retrieve some plans from a Devil camp.
 Some of the lords have less important tasks, such as fixing prices for carriage transport, and ending the constant winter in the north.
 In the process, there are suspicions that one of the council members in Free Haven is actually a traitor.
 There is a cult in the land called the Temple of Baa.
 This cult is secretly attempting to sway the population into rebelling against the rulers of the land.
 It is no surprise that this cult is actually worshiping the devils.
 The suspected traitor on the council is indeed a member of this cult, and upon exposing this traitor, the heroes are admitted to the Oracle.
 Below the Council chamber are strange metallic corridors, and these corridors lead to the Oracle.
 To the heroes surprise, the Oracle does not say much, instead it will just tell them of four locations where they are supposed to find Memory Crystals.